Updated June 2022

 $0.0025 per 1000 objects

-NB: The prices may slightly differ based on your bucket location.
+Prices may slightly differ based on your bucket location.
 For your convenience, here we included prices for eastern states in the US.
-But they’re a few cents lower than for the west, for example.
-So don’t be lazy to change the region when checking the prices.
+But they’re a few cents lower than for the West, for example.
+Double-check that you're looking up prices in your region to avoid any surprises.

-Again, use the Amazon-driven calculator to get your pricing automatically.
+Again, use the Amazon S3 pricing calculator to get your pricing automatically.
 Just fill in your objects’ size, the timeline for your storage, etc., and get your price calculated for you.

 With more data accumulated in your storage, you cannot do without a workable digital asset manager.
-This solution will help you organize & centralize your data and access them in no time.
+This solution will help you organize & centralize your data and access it in no time.

 Pics.io is precisely the best data management tool you’re looking for.
 Choose our DAM library to: